Like most other UU congregations, we use a service called Zoom to hold our services online.

 - Enter the name you’d like to appear in the Zoom meeting and click on “OK”.

-“Raising your hand”
+“Raising your hand” is now easier to find

 And here’s a tip for those on a landline phone: you can raise your hand too, by pressing *9.